 When to wear a procedural mask

-Effective February 8, procedural masks will be required for anyone entering indoor spaces at McGill, including but not limited to classrooms, Teaching and Study Hubs, shared offices, labs, hallways, elevators, and bathrooms.
-This measure also applies to residences and rental buildings.
-In line with Quebec government directives, procedural masks will replace cloth face coverings wherever/whenever the latter were previously required.
+Currently, procedural masks are required for anyone entering or circulating indoors in shared spaces at McGill, including but not limited to classrooms, Teaching and Study Hubs, shared offices, labs, hallways, elevators, and bathrooms.

 - To help with intelligibility and in order to ensure universal access for all, including hearing impaired students, where necessary instructors are permitted to remove their procedural mask to teach, provided they remain at least two meters away from others.

 - If the instructor prefers not to remove their procedural mask, and upon request from the Office for Students with Disabilities (OSD), the University will provide a transparent mask for the instructor to ensure that students who rely on lip reading can follow the course.
-Requests for clear masks can be sent to McGill’s rachel.desjourdy [at] mcgill.ca (Accessibility Advisor).
+Requests for clear masks can be sent to McGill’s Accessibility Advisor.

 - Usage of built-in microphone and amplification systems by the instructor is strongly encouraged where possible, in order to increase intelligibility and reduce aerosol production.

-- You are not required to wear a procedural mask during physical activity, as long as a distance of at least two meters is maintained from others.
+You are not required to wear a procedural mask during physical activity, as long as a distance of at least two -metres can be maintained.
 Once you are finished the activity, you must put your procedural mask back on.
 Find out what physical activities are currently allowed on campus on our Operational Status page.